dalmo1991/superflexPy/doc/build_element.rst

 ..              version, this box will disappear.

 .. note:: If you build your own component using SuperflexPy, we would appreciate
-          if share your implementation with the community (see :ref:`contribute`).
-Remember to contribute also to the :ref:`elements_list` page to make other users aware of your implementation.
+          if you share your implementation with the community (see :ref:`contribute`).
+Please remember to contribute also to the :ref:`elements_list` page to make other users aware of your implementation.